anshikas2203/Calculator-Application/README.md

 # Calculator-Application
-Application for performing basic mathematical operations.
+Application for performing basic mathematical operations using Html, Css and Javascript